Villa College

 Villa College is a tertiary education and training institute established by the chairman of Villa Group, Hon.
 Qasim Ibrahim to offer educational opportunities to Maldivians at an affordable price.
 With the aim, Villa College began its historic journey on 28 January 2007, with the registration of its first institute, Villa Institute of Water Sports followed by the Villa Institute of Information Technology (VIIT) and Villa Institute of Hospitality and Tourism Studies.
 In 2016 Villa College started to conduct business and management programs in affiliation with University of the West of England.

 History

 Villa College commenced its first program early October 2007 with a total number of twenty students.
 Since then, the student numbers have grown steadily and today over three thousand students, learning various disciplines, are enrolled.
 Although Villa College started its operations in October 2007 under the Faculty of Computing and Business Management, all academic courses began in July 2008.

+Global Rankings

+Villa College has recently achieved significant milestones in both the Quacquarelli Symonds (QS) and Times Higher Education (THE) ranking systems, distinguishing itself as a pioneering institution in the Maldives for international higher education benchmarking.